bibleexchange/courses/poetry/en/409_ecclesiastes_chapter-10.md

 > Ecclesiastes 10:16 &mdash; Woe to thee, O land, when thy king is a child, and thy princes eat in the morning!

-Solomon himself felt that he was but a child when he came to the throne of Israel; therefore he wisely asked God for the wisdom to lead a great people.
+Qoholet himself felt that he was but a child when he came to the throne of Israel; therefore he wisely asked God for the wisdom to lead a great people.

 > 2 Kings 3:7-9